 The programme is one of eight programmes under the Sino-Danish Center for Education and Research (SDC).
 Find more infromation about SDC and the other programmes under Sino-Danish Center for Education and Research (SDC)

 The programme is a two-year master’s programme that is divided into 4 semesters.
 The fall semester runs from September through December with exams in January; and the spring semester from February/March through June with exams in June/July.

 First and second semester consist of compulsory courses, the third semester entails an internship or research project and the fourth semester finishes off the programme with the master thesis.

-It is a two- year programme with eight mandatory courses over the first two semesters.
-On the third semester there is the internship, where you get to use the acquired knowledge actively and gain valuable practical experience in a sector of interest.
-In the fourth semester you will write your Master’s thesis to complete the programme.
+It is a two-year programme with eight mandatory courses over the first two semesters.
+On the third semester there is an internship, where you get to use the acquired knowledge actively and gain valuable practical experience in a sector of interest.
+In the fourth semester you will write your master’s thesis to complete the programme.

 The programme follows the Chinese calendar, which means that holidays differ from those in Europe.
 For example, there is no Christmas holiday, but a longer holiday in February in connection with the Chinese New Year.